ResearchComputing/Documentation/docs/storage/petalibrary/index.md

 ### Access
 Access to a PetaLibrary allocation is granted using an access group.
 This group may be an existing group in the Research Computing environment or a new group created specifically for the purpose of managing access to the allocation.

-To add new users to the allocation, the allocation owner or their authorized techical contact can email the RC help desk at <rc-help@colorado.edu> at any time to request that the users be added to the access group.
+To add new users to the allocation, the allocation owner or their authorized technical contact can email the RC help desk at <rc-help@colorado.edu> at any time to request that the users be added to the access group.

 ## Performance
 PetaLibrary is a shared infrastructure and the instantaneous performance will vary depending on each individual workload and competing workloads from other clients.